 In the Philippines, investment companies are numerous—but there are very few that are able to help people and companies understand the economic landscape of the country better than CPU.

 We pride ourselves as one of the best investment companies in the Philippines.
 If you’re planning on entering the Philippine market or if you just want to know where to invest in the Philippines, then we can open multiple opportunities for you.
-For more information on China Philippines United, click here to visit our website!
+For more information on China Philippines Unified, click here to visit our website!